name-snrl/nvim/README.md

     nvim-treesitter any more.
   - [ ] indent?
   - [ ] code navigation through `telescope`
-- [ ] code context and breadcrumbs with one of:
+- [ ] code context and breadcrumbs/outline can use `gO` mapping for oppening
+  outline buffer, it makes same by default:
   - `SmiteshP/nvim-navic` and `SmiteshP/nvim-navbuddy` (only LSP). want the same
     but through treesitter
   - `nvimdev/lspsaga` outline
   - `stevearc/aerial.nvim`
+  - `hedyhli/outline.nvim`
+  - `Bekaboo/dropbar.nvim`
 - [ ] `LSP`
   - [ ] `nvimdev/lspsaga`
   - [ ] `folke/trouble.nvim`